obsidiansystems/seven-guis-vty/TemperatureConverter.md

 This the second blog post in a series of seven, about implementing [7GUIs: A GUI Programming Benchmark](https://eugenkiss.github.io/7guis/).
 In this series, we explore various data flow patterns, and how to approach certain programming challenges with [`reflex-vty`](https://hackage.haskell.org/package/reflex-vty).
 This tutorial is packaged, like most Haskell applications and libraries, as a [cabal](https://www.haskell.org/cabal/) package.
-For more details about the structure of this document, we refer to the [first blog post](TODO:).
+For more details about the structure of this document, we refer to the [first blog post](https://obsidian.systems/blog/seven-guis-vty-1-counter).

 ## The code

 We will jump right into it!
-This tutorial assumes you have read the [first blog post](TODO:) in this series, as such we won't explain functions that have been encountered before again.
+This tutorial assumes you have read the [first blog post](https://obsidian.systems/blog/seven-guis-vty-1-counter) in this series; as such, we won't explain functions that have been encountered before again.
 First, let's get started with the preliminaries.

 ### Imports